zaniluca/ping-4-gitlab/README.md

 ## What Now?

 Now that you've setup the client you may want to also setup the server to start locally testing the app.
-For this please refer to the [this readme](https://github.com/zaniluca/ping-4-gitlab-firebase/blob/master/README.md)
+For this please refer to [this repo](https://github.com/zaniluca/ping-4-gitlab-firebase)